THE COST OF BUYING A HOUSE

 What is it going to cost me?

-Interest costs – over the first five years of your mortgage I will pay $41,608 in interest that is an average of $8,322 per year or $694 of after tax income just for interest payments.
-I will also have paid $43,577 in principal payments which works out to be $8,715 per year or $726 per month.
+Interest costs – over the first five years of your mortgage I will pay $41,608 in interest that is an average of $8,322 per year or $694 per month of after tax income just for interest payments.
+I will also have to pay $43,577 in principal payments which works out to be $8,715 per year or $726 per month.

 What happens when I renew my mortgage?

-Based on the assumption that my mortgage renews after five years and assuming that interest rates have gone up to the 100 year average of 6% one of three things is likely to happen:
+Based on the assumption that my mortgage renews after five years and assuming that interest rates have gone up to the 100 year average of 6% one of three things is probably going to happen:

 1) I renew the existing outstanding principal for the remainder 20 year amortization; or

-2) I renew for twenty-five years in order to control your monthly outflow; or
+2) I renew for twenty-five years in order to control my monthly outflow; or

 3) I add new money to the mortgage to consolidate some debts.